muhdibee/swiftana2/README.md

 MIT

 # READ MORE ABOUT MENTAL HEALTH DISORDER
-Depression:- a group of conditions associated with elevation or lowering ofa person's mood.
+Depression:- a group of conditions associated with elevation or lowering of a person's mood.
 Symptoms may be ongoing or come and go.
 Common Types
 1. Clinical Depression